-ACCURACY OF FINANCIAL REPORTS AND OTHER PUBLIC COMMUNICATIONS information regarding the Company's business, financial condition and results of operations.
+ACCURACY OF FINANCIAL REPORTS AND OTHER PUBLIC COMMUNICATIONS

+As a public company we are subject to various securities laws, regulations and reporting obligations.
+Both federal law and our policies require the disclosure of accurate and complete information regarding the Company's business, financial condition and results of operations.
 Inaccurate, incomplete or untimely reporting will not be tolerated and can severely damage the Company and result in legal liability.